Editing and checking

 Proofreading your assignment

 It's important to proofread your assignment before sending it in to be marked.
-Use the Proofreading and editing checklist (RTF, 508.33 KB) to help you with this task.
-If you have a problem remembering how to spell, try the following spelling strategies.
+Use these checklists to help you.

 There's a distinct difference between proofreading and editing.
 Proofreading is the process of checking for errors and editing is the process of correcting those errors.